Mohna0310/mohna0310.github.io/index.md

 ## Welcome to Mohna Chakraborty's homepage
 <span style="font-size:1.35em;">
 I am a third year Ph.D. student at the Department of Computer Science at Iowa State University.
 I have worked as a Research Assistant at the <a href="http://design.cs.iastate.edu/"> Data Mining and Knowledge Lab</a>.
 My supervisor is <a href="https://sites.google.com/iastate.edu/qili/">Dr. Qi Li</a>.
-Also, I have worked as a PhD intern at Epsilon in Decision Science team </a>.
+Also, I have worked as a PhD intern at Epsilon in Decision Science team.
 My area of interest is Review Analysis, True label inference, Data Mining, Natural Language Processing, Machine Learning.</span>

 ## Publications